 Smoke kills more people than flames do.
 It’s blinding, toxic, and insulates the heat bringing room temperatures even higher.
 Asphyxiation (suffocating) is the #1 cause of death in house fires, three times more common than dying from burns.

 There is, however, a literal ‘up-side’ to smoke.
 It rises, leaving cleaner, cooler air beneath.
 If you find yourself navigating a smoky building, crawl as low as you can to get under the smoke.
 Breathe through a wet cloth if possible.
 It will help filter the air.

-When escaping a flaming building, test each new door knob using the back of your hand.
-It is more sensitive than your palm and the knob of the door will conduct heat from any fire from the other side.
+When escaping a flaming building, test every doorknob using the back of your hand before opening it.
+The skin on the back of the hand is more sensitive than your palm and the knob of the door will conduct heat from any fire from the other side.
 Don’t open the door if the knob is hot.
-Find another exit, or use fabric/tape to create a seal around the door, minimizing smoke into your room.
+Find another exit or use fabric/tape to create a seal around the door, minimizing smoke into your room.

 If you’re trapped, do your best to make yourself visible.
 Wave towels or other fabrics from the window to attract attention.
 If you are in a windowless room, resist the instinct to hide – firefighters need to be able to find you.
 If one is available, turn a radio or speaker on high to act as a beacon for rescuers.
 It will keep playing even if you lose your voice to smoke or fall unconscious.

 If you can’t reach someone who is trapped, leave the building and call 911.
 Let the emergency operator know where the person is and never run back into the flames for anyone or anything.
 Firefighters do not need a second person to rescue.
 One is already too many.